Menu

 Don’t miss:

-• Children’s area discovering more about the Georgian era and George Quayle’s many guises!
+• Have fun discovering more about the Georgian era and George Quayle’s many guises

-• Sailmaker’s Loft and the tools of the trade
+• Climb the stairs to the sailmaker’s loft and examine the tools of the trade

 Location